UnitedCTF/UnitedCTF-2021/challenges/programming/esolang/SPECIFICATION.md

-# CTF-Lang
+# CTFLang

-`CTF-Lang` is a two-dimensional stack-based multiprogramming language similar to `Befunge`.
+`CTFLang` is a two-dimensional stack-based multiprogramming language similar to `Befunge`.
 The language was designed to be alot like a 2D-ASCII game, with multiple "characters" roaming around a "map".
-This makes `CTF-Lang` very unpredictable and full of race conditions...
+This makes `CTFLang` very unpredictable and full of race conditions...

 ## Program Counter (PC)

-A PC `@` in `CTF-Lang` is a compound datastructure defined as follows.
+A PC `@` in `CTFLang` is a compound datastructure defined as follows.

 ```
 class PC: